riseon-dev/archon/README.md

 # Project Structure

-- `crates/`: Contains all the Rust crates for the project.
+- `libraries/`: Contains all the shared libraries for the project.
 - `programs/`: Anchor programs for the project.
 - `services/`: Contains all the services for the project - mainly `api` and `web`.
   * `api/`: The API service for the project.